ad-itya07/Contact-App/README.md

 ## Features

+- **Searching**: Search through the large number of conatcs based on various fields.
+- **Sorting**: Sort the large number of contacts based on year added, first name & last name.
-- **Filtering**: Filter the large number of based on the countries name.
+- **Filtering**: Filter the large number of contacts based on the countries name.
 - **Pagination**: Navigate through a large number of contacts easily.
 - **Responsive Design**: Works well on both desktop and mobile devices.